pixushi/tempted/README.md

   that are already transformed, use transform=“none”.
 - `r`: Number of components to decompose into, i.e. rank of the CP type decomposition.
 Default is set to 3.
-- `pct.ratio`: The percent of features to sum up for taking log ratios.
+- `pct_ratio`: The percent of features to sum up for taking log ratios.
   Default is 0.05, i.e. 5%.
-- `absolute`: `absolute = TRUE` means features are ranked by the absolute value of feature loadings, and the top `pct.ratio` percent of features are picked. `absolute = FALSE` means features are ranked by the original value of feature loadings, and the top and bottom `pct.ratio` percent of features are picked.
+- `absolute`: `absolute = TRUE` means features are ranked by the absolute value of feature loadings, and the top `pct_ratio` percent of features are picked. `absolute = FALSE` means features are ranked by the original value of feature loadings, and the top and bottom `pct_ratio` percent of features are picked.
 Then ratio is taken as the abundance of the features with positive loading over the abundance of the features with negative loading.
 Input for ratio_feature.
-- `pct.aggregate`: The percent of features to aggregate, features ranked by absolute value of the feature loading of each component.
+- `pct_aggregate`: The percent of features to aggregate, features ranked by absolute value of the feature loading of each component.
 Default is 1, which means 100% of features are aggregated.
-Setting pct.aggregate=0.01 means top 1% of features is aggregated, where features are ranked in absolute value of feature loading of each component.
+Setting pct_aggregate=0.01 means top 1% of features is aggregated, where features are ranked in absolute value of feature loading of each component.
 Input for aggregate_feature.
-- `pseudo_count`: A small number to add to all the counts before normalizing into proportions and log transformation.
+- `pseudo`: A small number to add to all the counts before normalizing into proportions and log transformation.
 Default is 1/2 of the smallest non-zero value that is specific for each sample.
 This pseudo count is added for `transform=c("log_comp", "clr", "logit")`.

 **IMPORTANT NOTE:** In matrix singular value decomposition, the sign of subject scores and feature loadings can be flipped together.
 Similarly,